Full Time Learners Aged 16-18 Years - Destinations (2018-19 Year-End)

-We gather information on the destination of our completing learners each year via a phone survey conducted a few months after completion of their programme of study.
-The above charts show the headline destination data for all learners aged 16-18 years completing their studies in 2015-16, followed by an analysis by level.
+We gather information on the destination of our completing learners each year via tutors and phone survey conducted a few months after completion of their programme of study.
+The above charts show the headline destination data for all learners aged 16-18 years completing their studies in 2018/19, followed by an analysis by level.

-Overall the survey reported that 2,799 (95%) completing learners progressed to a positive destination, Higher Education (university), education, training or employment.
-A positive progression rate is seen at all levels: level 1 97.7%, level 2 93.4%, level 3 94.5%.
-This continues a three year trend of positive outcomes for our learners.
+Overall the survey reported that 2,492 (97.5%) completing learners progressed to a positive destination, Higher Education (university), education, training or employment.
+A positive progression rate is seen at all levels: level 1 96.7%, level 2 98.4%, level 3 97.36%.
+This continues a trend of positive outcomes for our learners.

-From level 3, 568 learners (42.7%) progressed directly into Higher Education and 328 (24.6%) progressed into employment.
-At lower levels, the bulk of learners continued in education.
-This is due to many learners arriving at college with less than five GCSEs at grade C or above who followed preparatory qualifications as a stepping stone to level 3 and beyond.
+At lower levels the bulk of learners continued in education.
+This is due to many learners arriving at college with less than five GCSEs grade C or above who followed preparatory qualifications as a stepping stone to level 3 and beyond.

 Destinations by diversity type